-In divorce cases, Iranian law generally grants custody of children seven and older to their fathers, while women are usually granted custody of children until the latter turn seven.
+In divorce cases, Iranian law generally grants custody of children seven and older to their fathers, while women are usually granted custody of children until the latter turns seven.

 Women require their husbands’ permission to obtain a passport and travel abroad.
 Husbands are legally allowed to determine where the family lives and to prevent their wives from engaging in certain vocations.

 By law, upon the death of a childless man, his widow is entitled to inherit only one-quarter of his estate.
 If he has children, the wife’s share is reduced to one-eighth.
 A widower, by contrast, inherits one-half of his childless wife’s property and one-quarter if she has children.
 If a man had multiple wives, this inheritance is divided equally among them.
 Sons are entitled to inherit twice as much as daughters.

-Similarly, while a man is legally entitled to inherit all forms of property in the event of his wife’s death, a widow only has the right to inherit a portion of the value of her husband’ land - not the land itself.
+Similarly, while a man is legally entitled to inherit all forms of property in the event of his wife’s death, a widow only has the right to inherit a portion of the value of her husband’s land—not the land itself.
 Consequently, other inheritors may pay the widow her share of the land’s value and then evict her from the property.

-Sources (unless otherwise noted): U.S. Department of State, Freedom House, Amnesty International, and Human Rights Watch.
+Sources (unless otherwise noted): U.S. Department of State, United Nations, Freedom House, Amnesty International, and Human Rights Watch.